fossamagna/google-script-dts-generator/README.md

 ## About

-When `google-script-dts-generator` detect a function assignment expression to `global` object. generate the corresponding client-side TypeScript declaration (.d.ts) for Apps Script function.
+`google-script-dts-generator` generates a client-side TypeScript declaration (.d.ts) for the Apps Script function from a server-side TypeScript source that matchs the following conditions:

+* function assignment expressions to `global` object.
+* named export functions (when using `namedExportsFiles` option)

 ## Example